sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 Using ADA
 =========

-ADA is a wrapper of tools created by SURFsara to simplify your interactions with dCache.
+ADA is a wrapper of tools created by SURF to simplify your interactions with dCache.
 Rclone can support uploading and downloading data but other operations such as listing or deleting files and directories can be performed directly on the dCache API.
 ADA wraps all of this functionality into one clean